pu2clr/BK108X/README.md

 ### Useful information

 * BK1086/88 can be controlled by an MCU through 2-wire I2C mode.
 * The BK1088 already comes with 40K internal pull-up resistors on the i2c bus.
-Probabbly, no external pull-up resitores will be needed.
+Probably, no external pull-up resistors will be needed.
 However, depending on the size of the bus, consider using external pull-up resistors;
 * BK1086/88 has an internal automatic tuning technology, which can automatically adjust the internal variable capacitance value to make the resonant circuit in the best resonance state at the current operating frequency, thus greatly simplifying the front-end design;
 * BK1086 only supports FM and medium wave, BK1088 supports short wave and long wave in addition to FM and medium wave;